How to defuse Earth impact threat announcements

-Before we said that $W$ can be interpreted as a kind of `weight' of the VI impact probability calculation.
-Suppose that, thanks to improvements in observational techniques (e.g.~higher positional precision) and orbits computation, the number of newly discovered asteroids identified by monitoring systems as potential impactors sensibly decreases in every diameter (or absolute magnitude) range.
+We noted earlier that $W$ can be interpreted as a kind of `weight' of the VI impact probability calculation.
+Suppose that, thanks to improvements in observational techniques (e.g.~higher positional precision) and orbital computation, the number of newly discovered asteroids identified by monitoring systems as potential impactors decreases in every diameter (or absolute magnitude) range.
 Accordingly, the probability $W$ will increase (given its definition) in every diameter (or absolute magnitude) range.
-Since the decrease of the number of potential impactors among the new asteroids means an increased capability in constraining the true potential impactors, the consequent increase of $W$ would equivalently mean a increased capability in constraining the true potential impactors by the monitoring system.
-Thus, $W$ could be seen as a `weight' in expressing the actual capabilities of the monitoring system.
+Since the decrease of the number of potential impactors among the new asteroids means an increased capability in constraining the true potential impactors, the consequent increase of $W$ would equivalently mean an increased capability in constraining the true potential impactors by the monitoring system.
+Therefore, $W$ could be seen as a `weight' in expressing the actual capabilities of the monitoring system.

-It is also easy to note that the numerical value of $W(D+\Delta D; D)$ is naturally bounded as follows:

-where $N(D+\Delta D; D)$ is the actual number of all NEAs with size between $D$ and $D+\Delta D$.
-The lower bound derives from the fact that the number $v(D+\Delta D; D)$ can not be greater that the entire population of existing NEAs in the same size range.
-For the sake of the argument, in eq.~(\ref{eq2}) we have left aside the homogeneity of physical dimensions.

 Moreover, we can see that $W$ is not directly related to the specific numerical value of ${\cal V}_i$, no matter how ${\cal V}_i$'s specific, fluctuating numerical figure is.
-Rather, it depends upon $f_{{\cal V}_i}$ which, in turn, depends upon some contingent observational characteristics.
-These features are the annual number of NEA discoveries, the amount of astrometric observations available at discovery, the magnitude of astrometric errors and the conventions in their statistical treatment, as well as the observational geometry and orbital characteristics of the newly discovered asteroid.
+Rather, it depends upon $f_{{\cal V}_i}$ which, in turn, depends upon observational characteristics.
+These characteristics are the annual number of NEA discoveries, the amount of astrometric observations available at discovery, the magnitude of astrometric errors (and conventions in their statistical treatment), as well as the observational geometry and orbital characteristics of the newly discovered asteroids.